HarshaSiddagangaiah/CS-211-Lab-Documents/Lab05-Aliasing/doc/HOWTO.md

 # Aliasing

-In this lab, we will write a program to help ASUO (The Associated Students of the University of Oregon) to form and schedule clubs for students.
+In this lab, we will write a program to help `ASUO` (The Associated Students of the University of Oregon) to form and schedule clubs for students.

-For this program, we will create 3 classes (Student, Club, ASUO)
+For this program, we will create 3 classes (`Student`, `Club`, `ASUO`)

 There is also a section called supplemental material attached at the bottom.